ebx-bundler/ebx/README.md

 ## Conclusion

-EBX simplifies the process of building and running TypeScript code by providing a command-line interface.
-Its customizable options make it a versatile tool for various development workflows, and its ability to watch for changes and run the compiled program makes it suitable for both development and testing purposes.
+EBX is a powerful tool that can help you simplify the process of bundling and optimizing JavaScript code for Node.js applications.
+It is a versatile tool that can be used for both development and production environments.